mkhemka-svg/API-assignment/README.md

 # Earthquake Explorer (USGS Public API)
-This is a small Python app that fetches recent earthquakes from the USGS Earthquake Catalog API and displays a ranked list of earthquakes.
+This is a small Python app that fetches recent earthquakes from the USGS Earthquake Catalog API and displays a ranked list.
 It can also generate a simple plot of magnitude over time.
 Essentially, it calls the USGS Earthquake Catalog API using Python’s requests module to make an HTTP GET request to a public endpoint that returns data in GeoJSON (JSON) format.